kknickels/RepData_PeerAssessment1/README.md

-##Note:  this work was previously submitted for earlier course -
+##Note:  this work was previously submitted for course(s) earlier in the year -
-I did not have time to complete final peer assessment
+Each I did not have time to work on the final peer assessment project.

 ## Introduction